 Other deductions

-Typical fiduciary duties are imposed on and include such relationships as executor, administrator, trustee, real estate agents, attorneys, and, of course, property managers.
+Typical fiduciary duties are imposed on and include such relationships as executor, administrator, trustee, real estate agents, attorneys, and property managers.
 A person or company manages money or property, i.e., the manager, for other people must exercise a standard of care in that the interests of the money or property owners are placed above and beyond those of the property manager.
 In some states, like California, a property manager is statutorily defined as an individual or entity with the same duties as a trustee, i.e., a fiduciary.

 Common Fiduciary Duties Owed by Property Managers

 For example, a manager may charge an eight percent markup on materials and services provided by vendors to the owner’s property.
-This is legal and acceptable, provided that the agreement between the parties is in concert with the markup.
-If this markup was not in agreement, then the law requires a property manager to disgorge or relinquish any secret profits derived from the relationship.
+This is legal and acceptable, provided that the agreement between the parties corresponds with the markup.
+If this markup was not in agreement, the law requires a property manager to disgorge or relinquish any secret profits from the relationship.
 There are so many possible examples of this.
 Still, a common one is a manager making a percentage profit on work and services provided to their clients but not disclosed, like a new roof, bathroom remodels, repairs to interior walls, etc.